axelarnetwork/webdocs/docs/setup/setup-axelar.md

 docker logs -f axelar-core 2>&1 | grep -a -e threshold -e num_txs -e proxies
 ```

-### Ethereum accounts

-You don't need an Ethereum account for your initial setup and connection the Axelar network.

-However, Axelar signs meta transactions for Ethereum, which means that any Ethereum account can send transaction executing commands so long as the commands are signed by Axelar's key.
-In the [exercises](https://docs.axelar.dev/#/parent-pages/exercises), all of the Ethereum-related transactions are sent from address `0xE3deF8C6b7E357bf38eC701Ce631f78F2532987A` on Ropsten testnet.

 ## Connect to the testnet

 To use Axelar's scripts and configuration templates, follow these steps: